js-platform/p2p/README.md

 ## Requirements

-You will need either Firefox [Nightly](http://nightly.mozilla.org/), or Chrome [Canary](https://www.google.com/intl/en/chrome/browser/canary.html).
+You will need either Firefox, or Chrome.
-You can also use Chrome [Dev Channel](http://www.chromium.org/getting-involved/dev-channel).

 ## What it does

-* Firefox (nightly) and Chrome (dev/canary) supported
+* Firefox and Chrome supported
 * Binary transport using arraybuffers (Firefox only!)
 * Multiple connections
 * Broker service (on nodejitsu), or run your own